 Cardiology is the specialty of medicine that deals exclusively with researching, diagnosing and treating disorders of the heart such as congenital heart defects, coronary artery disease, and heart failure.
 Cardiologists also manage other conditions that could potentially affect the heart like high blood pressure, high cholesterol, diabetes and obesity with close observation or prescribing medication.

-While a traditional cardiac scan requires patients to raise their hands above their heads for two cycles of 15-20 minutes, the new camera is more sensitive and able to gather image data much faster, reducing scan times to as short as 3 minutes.
-Patients experience a shorter exam, less discomfort and a smaller dose of radiation.
-The device also offers better image quality.
-Combined with the increased speed, doctors get the information they need more quickly and can more accurately assess the location, extent, and severity of heart disease and determine course of treatment.
+We were one of the first sites in Georgia to install the advanced GE Discovery NM 530c nuclear medicine camera, which is more sensitive than previous cameras and gathers image data much faster, offering patients shorter exams, less discomfort and a smaller dose of radiation.
+Doctors receive the information they need more quickly and can more accurately assess the location, extent, and severity of heart disease and determine course of treatment.

 We also were first in Atlanta to offer patients with coronary

 artery disease Abbott’s Absorb bioresorbable stent, which gradually